useshortcut/api-cookbook/pivotal-import/README.md

 # Known Limitations

-This script has some limitations you should know about.
-Most prominently, it will not redirect any URLs in the description of your Pivotal stories or epics.
-Also, as of this version, file attachments (including Google Drive attachments), project history, and story history are not imported into Shortcut in any way.
+This script has some limitations you should know about:

+- **No story reviewers:** Pivotal story reviewers are not imported.
+- **No story priority:** Pivotal story priorities are not imported.
+- **No story blockers:** Pivotal story blockers (the relationships between stories) are not imported.
+- **No iterations:** Pivotal iterations are not imported.
+- **Epics are imported as unstarted:** Imported epics are set to an unstarted "Todo" state.
+- **No redirects:** The URLs in the descriptions and comments of your Pivotal stories/epics are not rewritten to point to imported Shortcut stories/epics; they remain unchanged.
+- **No attachments:** The attachments (including Google Drive attachments) are not imported into Shortcut.
+- **No history:** Project history is not imported into Shortcut.

+A future version of this importer may fill some of the above gaps.

 # Customization